mal-lang/mal-simulator/malsim/envs/graph/README.md

     done = terminated or truncated
 ```

+## Utils

+Observation construction is handled by three key functions in `utils.py`:

+- **`create_full_obs`**
+  Produces the full observation of the environment, including all assets, steps, associations, and graph connectivity, as the base for the other two functions.

+- **`full_obs2attacker_obs`**
+  Constructs an attacker observation from a full observation, making only assets with compromised steps visible.
+All steps of the visible assets are visible to the attacker.
+Optionally includes defense steps of the visible assets.

+- **`full_obs2defender_obs`**
+  Constructs a defender observation from a full observation, making all assets and steps visible.
+The defender can only know wether a step is compromised if it's observable.

 ## Key Design Decisions

 1. **COO Format**: Edges use Coordinate format for efficient sparse graph representation